snijderlab/stitch/BatchFiles.md

 ```
 -Minimal definition
 Peaks ->
     Path: Path/To/My/FileWithPeaksReads.txt
     Name: NameForMyFile
 <-

 -Maximal definition
 Peaks           ->
     Path            : Path/To/My/FileWithPeaksReads.txt
     Name            : NameForMyFile
     Cutoffscore     : 98
     LocalCutoffscore: 85
     Format          : Old
     MinLengthPatch  : 5
     Separator       : ;
     DecimalSeparator: ,
 <-
 ```

-##### Folder (m)
+##### Folder (m) *

 Open a specified folder and open all reads and fasta files in it.
 Files with `.txt` as extension will be read as Reads.
 Files with `.fasta` as extension will be read as Fasta.
 Files with `.csv` as extension will be read as Peaks.
 It is possible to provide a filter for the files in the form of a constant text the files have to start with.

 So in the example below (example 01) all `.txt`, `.fasta` and `.csv` files in the dictionary starting with the text `reads-IgG` will be opened.

 For Peaks files extra parameters can be attached.
 All properties used in a peaks definition can also be used in a folder definition, with the caveat that here they should be prefixed with `Peaks`.
 As can be seen in example 02.
+The same holds for the extra parameter for Fasta files, the parameter `Identifier` can be used to provide the identifier for the fasta reads..

 ```
 - Example 01